Atreidae/BounShell/README.md

 # BounShell

-This software is *NOT* ready for production use.. at all
+This software is *NOT* ready for production use.. its Beta and you totally run it at your own risk

 As fo writing this readme it's now a PS Module.